Floods, blackouts and gas shortages: Florida faces headwinds in the wake of hurricanes Helene and Milton

 Here is the latest:

 • Flooding remains a threat along swollen rivers: Milton’s deluge has left behind several bloated, slow-to-recede rivers across central and north Florida, following a pattern seen during other tropical storms and hurricanes that have approached the state in recent years.
 High water drains slowly across Florida’s flat terrain, which has prolonged the flooding and prompted several of the rescues that continue Saturday.
 CNN meteorologists said areas near Tampa downstream of the Hillsborough River, which remained at major flood stage early Saturday, may face more flooding in the coming days.
-The Alafia River in Lithia, east of hard-hit Tampa, crossed major flood stage Thursday and exceeded more than 24 feet on Friday.
+A flood warning was issued for the Alafia River in Lithia, east of hard-hit Tampa, as it crossed major flood stage Thursday and exceeded more than 24 feet on Friday.
 The Anclote River, north of Clearwater, and the St. Johns River, between Orlando and Daytona Beach, both approaching new all-time records, are expected to remain at major flood stage through the weekend.
-Several people trapped in flooded homes were among the more than 1,200 people rescued since Milton’s landfall.
+Several people trapped in flooded homes were among the more than 1,200 people rescued statewide since Milton’s landfall.
+In Hillsborough County, first responders have rescued 730 people and 111 pets.

 • Millions still without power: The number of Florida customers still in the dark dropped by more than a million between Thursday morning and Friday afternoon, signaling progress by energy companies working to restore electricity across the state, but just under 2 million remained without power by early Saturday according to PowerOutage.us.
 An outage left the sewer system in Sanibel, Florida, out of order by Friday, prompting the city manager to urge residents not to use their toilets or showers.